 Aeneas is the protagonist of the Aeneid.
 He is the son of Anchises and Venus.
-He is the father of Ascanius, with his Trojan wife, Creusa, who died at Troy… (read full character analysis)
+He is the father of Ascanius, with his Trojan wife, Creusa, who died at Troy… read analysis of Aeneas

 Juno is a goddess, the wife of Jove and therefore queen of the gods.
 She loves Dido and Carthage, acting as a patron for that city.
-She also loves the Latin people and Turnus… (read full character analysis)
+She also loves the Latin people and Turnus… read analysis of Juno

 The king of the Rutulians, an Italian nation located about 20 miles from the eventual Rome, and Aeneas's main mortal enemy.
-He hoped to marry Lavinia, daughter of Latinus, and become king… (read full character analysis)
+He hoped to marry Lavinia, daughter of Latinus, and become king… read analysis of Turnus

 The founder and queen of Carthage, a city in modern-day Tunisia.
-She fled from Tyre after her greedy brother Pygmalion, who was the king of Tyre, killed her husband, Sychaeus, in order to steal his… (read full character analysis)
+She fled from Tyre after her greedy brother Pygmalion, who was the king of Tyre, killed her husband, Sychaeus, in order to steal his… read analysis of Dido

 The goddess of beauty and the mother of Aeneas.
 She watches over him and helps him, such as enchanting Dido to love him, and getting Vulcan, her husband, to craft him special armor.